 Location: Vedado; Avenida 23, from the Malecón stretching at least 17 blocks

-9. Photograph José, Che, and Fidel in the Plaza of the Revolution.
+9. Photograph José, Che, and Fidel in the Plaza of the Revolution (Plaza de la Revolución).

-The monument of José Martí is the centerpiece of the Plaza.
-Completed in 1958, the impressive tower stands 358 feet tall, making it the tallest structure in Havana.
+The plaza is dedicated to the Cuban Revolution, and the national monument of José Martí is the centerpiece of the Plaza and is an impressive memorial to the famous author.
+Completed in 1958, the tower stands 358 feet tall, making it the tallest structure in Havana.
 A colossal statue of José Martí sits at the foot of the tower.

 The faces of Che Guevara and Fidel Castro are mounted to two buildings surrounding the Plaza, and are among the most photographed sites in Havana.